ejchua/POSSUMS/README.md

 Important notes:

-•	Raw FabGuard data should be exported as .dat files and saved with the following filename convention: “yy_MM_dd-HH_mm”
+•	Raw FabGuard data should be exported as .dat files and saved with the following filename convention: “yy_MM_dd-HH_mm”.
+They should be saved in a folder called "RawData\FabGuard".

-•	The porewater sampling log data are automatically saved as .txt files with the following filename convention: “PWSampler_MM_dd_yyyy hh_mm”
+•	The porewater sampling log data are automatically saved as .txt files with the following filename convention: “PWSampler_MM_dd_yyyy hh_mm”.
+They should be saved in a folder called "RawData\PWLog".

+•	In addition, you should create the following four subfolders: "ProcessedData\FabGuard", "ProcessedData\PWLog", "Output\Timepts", and "Output\PeakAreas".

 Step 1: Data Processing.
 This step only has to be run once for all gases.